Elevation: 5459 ft.

 Trail: ¼ mile, easy.

-Staffing: currently staffed seasonally by McKenzie River R.D. and Sand Mountain Society volunteers
+Staffing: currently staffed seasonally by McKenzie River Ranger District and Sand Mountain Society volunteers

 Sand Mountain is an easily disturbed volcanic environment, with unique dwarf flora and fauna.
-It is important to follow the trail and respect the fragility of the terrain, as it is still recovering from unauthorized off-road traffic.
-Everyone, including children and animals should remain on the trail.
+Please follow the trail and respect the fragility of the terrain.
 This area is unique, beautiful, and a fascinating example of how volcanic activity shapes an area.

 At a Glance